 Jacob Hale Russell's research interests include consumer protection law and policy, corporate governance, and financial regulation.
 Recent scholarship includes work on the application of behavioral law and economics to consumer and investor protection.
 Jacob's work frequently evaluates approaches drawn from political science and economics and their applicability to legal design.
-Topics of recent interest have included the regulation of payday loans, stock market day-trading, and retirement savings.
-His current research focuses on the evolution of the American corporation in the 20th century.
+Topics of recent interest have included the use of the regulation of payday loans, stock market day-trading, and retirement savings.
+His current research focuses on the evolution of the American corporation in the 20th century, and understanding how shifting ideas about capitalism and markets in the last half of the century changed American business.

 Jacob's courses include Business Organizations, Securities Regulation, Advanced Business Organizations: Alternative Entities (co-taught with Vice Chancellor Travis Laster of the Delaware Court of Chancery), and the Modern Corporation and Capitalism (a seminar on the history and political economy of the American corporation).
 He is a faculty affiliate of the Rutgers Center for Corporate Law and Governance.
 He co-organizes the Center's annual Institute on Corporate Compliance.
 He is co-editor of Fiduciary Obligations in Business, forthcoming from Cambridge University Press.